erelsgl/badkan/README.md

 To submit an exercise, a student should:

 1. put the solution in a git repository (e.g. in GitHub);
+2. open the frontend with the exercise code, e.g. http://server?exercise=00-reverse
-2. submit the clone-url of this repository into the frontend.
+3. submit the clone-url of this repository.

 The system then:

-3. clones the repository into the docker container;
+4. clones the repository into the docker container;
-4. copies all files from the exercise folder into the repository folder;
+5. copies all files from the exercise folder into the repository folder;
-5. enters the repository folder and runs "grade".
+6. enters the repository folder and runs "grade".

 The default installation contains two example exercises:
 "00-multiply" and "00-reverse".